Skip to content

 What language is Tajik?

-Tajik is a dialect of Persian.
+Tajik is a dialect of the Persian language.

 Where is Tajik spoken?